 Recently, George W. Bush awarded the highest honor in the land, the Presidential Medal of Freedom, to three men: Tommy Franks, George Tenet, and Paul Bremmer.
-Franks, reportedly the only general willing to sign on without reservations about details like insufficient troop strength, led the U.S. invasion of Iraq.
-Unfortunately, the invasion failed to anticipate what would happen once the real conflict began, when poorly trained, ill-equipped, out of shape, highly disgruntled national guardsmen in their thirties and forties would be called upon to die on a daily basis from roadside bombs, ambushes, and mortar attacks.
-Those guardsmen quickly welded refrigerator doors to their unarmored vehicles, rose to the occasion, and became the heroes that American fighting men have always become, regardless of the short-sightedness of the men who send them into harm's way.
-Their efforts and the speedy fall of Saddam's statue notwithstanding, no one can reasonably argue that the invasion of Iraq was planned much beyond the invasion itself, or if it was, that it wasn't planned badly.
-In the crucial days following the fall of Baghdad, U.S. forces were unable to prevent looting, sabotage, and insurgent attacks.
-The U.S.-installed provisional authority even had to hire mercenaries from South Africa for security!
+Franks, reportedly the only general willing to sign on without reservations about details like insufficient troop strength, led the US invasion of Iraq.
+Unfortunately, the invasion failed to anticipate what would happen once the real conflict began, when poorly trained, ill-equipped, out of shape, highly disgruntled national guardsmen in their 30s and 40s would be called upon to die on a daily basis from roadside bombs, ambushes, and mortar attacks.
+Those guardsmen quickly welded refrigerator doors to their unarmored vehicles, rose to the occasion, and became the heroes American fighting men have always become, regardless of the short-sightedness of the men who send them into harm's way.
+Their efforts and the speedy fall of Saddam's statue notwithstanding, no one can reasonably argue the invasion of Iraq was planned much beyond the invasion itself, or if it was, that it wasn't planned badly.
+In the crucial days following the fall of Baghdad, US forces were unable to prevent looting, sabotage, and insurgent attacks.
+The US-installed provisional authority even had to hire mercenaries from South Africa for security!
 For his association with this military myopia and his willingness to endorse it when other military leaders balked at its short-sightedness, General Franks was awarded a Medal of Freedom.

 Next up, George Tenet headed the CIA during the greatest intelligence failing in the history of the United States.
-It may or may not have been his fault, but he was in charge of intelligence, and while people from his own agency knew there were terrorists getting pilot's licenses so they could crash planes into big buildings, the U.S. was still caught completely by surprise when they actually did it.
+It may or may not have been his fault, but he was in charge of intelligence, and while people from his own agency knew there were terrorists getting pilot's licenses so they could crash planes into big buildings, the US was still caught completely by surprise when they actually did it.
 Later, as an encore, he was in charge of the same agency when it provided "intelligence" about weapons of mass destruction in Iraq in order to justify the aforementioned invasion of that country—intelligence we now know was complete, politically-driven hogwash.
 For his part in these two events, or perhaps in spite of it, George Tenet was awarded a Medal of Freedom.

 Rounding out the trio, Paul Bremmer administrated the liberation/occupation of Iraq.
 In that capacity, he oversaw a shift from Iraqis celebrating and cheering in the street to widespread resentment, demonstrations, and sympathy for a brutal insurgency that has cost well over a thousand American soldiers and Marines their lives since mission success was declared (not to mention tens of thousands more who, thanks to the body armor they may have received from Mom and Pop back home, didn't lose their lives so much as lesser things—like limbs).
 For his association with an administrative disaster of the highest order, Bremmer, too, gets a Medal of Freedom.

-In keeping with this pattern, it should come as no surprise that Alberto Gonzales, the author of the so-called "Torture Memo," the man tangentially responsible for the prison scandals at Abu Grebe and Guantanamo Bay, has now been confirmed as our new Attorney General, even after he brazenly refused to give straight answers to the congressional committee in charge of his confirmation.
-Or that Condoleeza Rice could claim some kind of moral high ground, pointedly asking members of her confirmation committee if they were questioning her character, when in fact they were asking about a documented, bald-faced lie she told congress regarding Iraq's so-called nuclear enrichment tubes.
+In keeping with this pattern, it should come as no surprise that Alberto Gonzales, the author of the so-called "Torture Memo," the man tangentially responsible for the prison scandals at Abu Ghraib and Guantanamo Bay, has now been confirmed as our new Attorney General, even after he brazenly refused to give straight answers to the congressional committee in charge of his confirmation.
+Or that Condoleezza Rice could claim some kind of moral high ground, pointedly asking members of her confirmation committee if they were questioning her character, when in fact they were asking about a documented, bald-faced lie she told congress regarding Iraq's so-called nuclear enrichment tubes.
 Or that Donald Rumsfeld's twice-offered resignation was brushed aside, resulting in his sticking around when most of Bush's cabinet was shown the door at the end of the first term.

 In fairness to all the individuals mentioned above, they are no doubt good people who did the best they could under the circumstances they faced.
 In many cases, they were in no-win situations, just following orders, or dealing with inherited problems.
-Accepting nuance in these cases, though, means giving Condoleeza Rice and George Tenet the benefit of the doubt—not the benefit of medals and promotions.
+Accepting nuance in these cases, though, means giving Condoleezza Rice and George Tenet the benefit of the doubt—not the benefit of medals and promotions.
 Rewarding people for failures and embarrassments that happened on their watch, even if it wasn't their fault, is just plain arrogance.

 Of course, lack of accountability isn't a condition restricted to the current white house administration.
-It's something that permeates every aspect of our society.
+It's something permeating every aspect of our society.
 Consider the business executive who protested the other day that WorldCom board members shouldn't be fined for their part in that corporation's scandal.
 He said fining them might make people less likely to serve on boards in the future.
 Really.
-He meant that members of the extremely inbred power network running this country will be hesitant to serve on boards if they can't act with impunity while they're there.
+He meant members of the extremely inbred power network running this country will be hesitant to serve on boards if they can't act with impunity while they're there.
 It's not enough that in most cases they get paid to be on these boards.
 It's not enough that in most cases their positions on these boards give them influence, which translates into even more money for the other interests they represent.
 Now, if they know they can't break the law or engage in completely unethical behavior without taking a hit on their personal finances, they might all refuse to serve.

 Then there's the story of General Fiscus, the head JAG lawyer who court-marshaled and in many cases jailed members of the Air Force for sleeping with each other.
 For example, Fiscus was involved in the prosecution of a decorated combat pilot who served several months in the stockade for having sexual relations with a subordinate.
-Neither of them were married, so the problem wasn't that they were committing adultery.
+Neither the pilot nor his subordinate were married, so the problem wasn't they were committing adultery.
 Now it comes to light that in the past ten years, Fiscus himself, who is married, engaged in 24 instances of sexual misconduct with subordinates—officers, enlisted, civilians—many of whom were themselves married.
 Given his role in enforcing the very rules he broke, not to mention the sheer abandon with which he broke them, one might expect Fiscus to face even harsher penalties than the people he prosecuted, but instead, he was only demoted to colonel, allowed to keep a retirement at that rank, and spared any jail time.

 How could this be?
 The answer is that Fiscus may have been able to negotiate a lighter sentence in exchange for going quietly.
-Turns out he was the key voice who brought the torture methods at Guantanamo Bay to light.
+Turns out, he was the key voice who brought the torture methods at Guantanamo Bay to light.
 Fiscus may have been spared to avoid the appearance of retaliation for daring to challenge Rumsfeld and the administration on the treatment of prisoners.
 And in his position as the top military lawyer, Fiscus may have had some dirt he could fling if the powers that be didn't go easy on him.
 Apparently, accountability only applies if one has pissed off the right people, and only to the extent that one can't take them down with one.

-What I've Learned #9: Automobile expression is almost always annoying.
+9. Automobile expression is almost always annoying.

-I've never understood bumper stickers that proclaim, "My child is an honor student at such and such Middle School."
+I've never understood bumper stickers proclaiming, "My child is an honor student at such and such Middle School."
 Why do people feel the need to announce this to complete strangers?
 I guess they think it's important everyone else knows their kids are applying themselves.
 Maybe they're thinking Little Johnny will know his parents are proud of his achievement, now that they've gone and defaced the family truckster.
 Or perhaps they believe little Jane's accomplishments will serve as an inspiration to the other, less motivated middle schoolers riding slack-jawed in the car behind them.
 Maybe it's supposed to function as an icebreaker: "Hey, my kid is an honor student, too!"
 I'm thinking, though, that there is just no good reason to affix one of these cheap placards to one's vehicle.
 It's either going to piss people off, bum them out, or at best, leave them ambivalent.

 Frankly, I find Bush/Cheney and Kerry/Edwards stickers a big bummer, too.
 I'm of the school of thought that electing one's political leaders should be informed not by primary colors, branding, and hackneyed campaign slogans, but by a reasoned survey of the issues and the opposing candidates' stances on them.
 If people's votes can be influenced by a critical mass of bumper stickers and lawn signs, then I'd rather they just skipped the trip to the voting booth and watched re-runs of Trading Spouses.